-- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting. - x Should a meeting exceed 2 hours then councillors will be given the option of a comfort break.
-A meeting should not exceed a period of 3 hours, excluding the duration of the comfort break.
+- w If a meeting is or becomes inquorate no business shall be transacted and - the meeting shall be closed.
+The business on the agenda for the meeting shall - be adjourned to another meeting. - x Meetings should not extend beyond 10pm.
+Should a meeting exceed 2 hours - then councillors will be given the option of a comfort break.
+A meeting should - not exceed a period of 3 hours, excluding the duration of the comfort break.
 However, councillors may vote to extend the meeting by a further 30 minutes.